axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

 <h1>Legitimacy and Sovereignty</h1>
  <p>Legitimacy means you do not have to convince people to accept the particular currency you wish to exchange.
 Sovereignty means the currency is protected by a national power.
 The more legitimate and sovereign the currency, the easier to use it becomes.
 The seller and buyer of the currency exchange the currency as matter of routine.</p>
- <p>The seller does not have to explain that the currency is legitimate and the buyer already know that its lasting value is backed up by a sovereign power.</p>
+ <p>The seller does not have to explain that the currency is legitimate and the buyer already knows that its lasting value is backed up by a sovereign power.</p>

 <h1>rCOINs</h1>
  <p>rCOINs must overcome these hurdles.</p>